skip to main menu skip to content skip to footer

 Guerrero recently completed occupational therapy at Physical Therapy at St. Luke’s North location In Bethlehem.
 It was a huge milestone that has helped him regain movement and some function in his left hand.

 “I worked with David extensively for about 10 months,” says occupational therapist Osmund Moyer, MOT, OTR/L. “I told him on day one that he would have a long road to recovery based on the extent of his injury and the amount of pain, stiffness and scarring he presented with.
-We used various types of massage techniques, splinting, and lots of exercising to help get his hand back to an adequate level of function.
+We used various types of manual techniques, splinting, and therapeutic exercise to help get his hand back to an adequate level of function.
 At first, he had difficulty making a fist and could barely move his ring and small finger.
 By the end of his care, he could make a full fist and carry between 15 and 20 pounds without discomfort.
 This was a milestone for him.”

 However, pain set in, later identified by Dr. Loev as Complex Regional Pain Syndrome (CRPS).